I3N0dWZm/I3N0dWZm.github.io/PEN210/RogueAP.md

 sudo apt-get install libssl-dev
 ```

-A network card with interface modes "AP mode" is requred or the config will fail
+### Note - A network card with interface modes "AP mode" is requred or the config will fail
 ```text
 iw list | grep "Supported interface modes" -A 8